Classified documents keep showing up where they shouldn’t be.

-BIDEN: Biden said earlier this month that he was “surprised to learn” that documents had been found at his think tank.
-He said he didn’t know what was in the material but took classified documents “very seriously.”
+BIDEN: Biden said earlier this month he was “surprised to learn” that documents had been found at his think tank.
+He said he didn’t know what was in the material but takes classified documents “very seriously.”

 Biden told reporters at the White House Jan.
 12 that he was “cooperating fully and completely” with a Justice Department investigation into how classified information and government records were stored.

 TRUMP: Trump, who had the ability when he was president to declassify documents, has contended at times that he did so regarding the documents that he took with him — though he has provided no evidence of that.
 He said in a Fox News interview in September that a president can declassify material “even by thinking about it.”